EIE2-IAC-Labs/RiscV-CPU/README.md

 #### 3rd version of the random number generator

 The random numbers are generated with the code by left shifting the previous random number and putting the `XORed` `5th` and `6th` bit as last bit.
+See `assembly1.txt` for more information.

 #### 4th version of the random number generator
-The random numbers are generated with the code by storing the 4th and 3rd byte and XORing them.
+The random numbers are generated with the code by storing the `4th` and `3rd` byte and `XORing` them.
 The XORed byte is added to the previously left shifted number by one byte.
+See `assembly1.txt` for more information.